The Hawker 750 Private Jet, Charter! Business Jet Charters, or Luxury Jet Charters. Try Jet Charter in this Aircraft!

 The Hawker’s passenger cabin is 604 cu ft (17.1 cu m), while the Citation’s is 461 cu ft (13.1 cu m) and the Learjet’s is 453 cu ft (12.8 cu m).

 Headroom is better in the Hawker as well.
-Passenger seating capacity is nine if you count the belted lavatory seat.
-Realistically, this is a comfortable airplane for four passengers on a longer trip.
+Passenger seating capacity is nine if you count the belted lavatory seat.,br>

 Enter through the main cabin door and, in the standard layout, you’ll find a small forward galley with microwave, coffee maker, ice drawer and stowage cupboards opposite a small closet.